firefox-devtools/profiler/docs-user/guide-perf-profiling.md

 Linux has a native profiler called 'perf' that can profile any application.
 This profiler has a built-in profile viewer in the form of the `perf report` command, but you may not like its UI.

-[perf.html](https://profiler.firefox.com/) provides an alternative UI for these profiles; it knows how to display profiles from perf.
+[The Firefox Profiler](https://profiler.firefox.com/) provides an alternative UI for these profiles; it knows how to display profiles from perf.

 (Importing other profile sources is being investigated, such as in [issue #1138](https://github.com/devtools-html/firefox-profiler/issues/1138), [PR #1065](https://github.com/devtools-html/firefox-profiler/pull/1065) and [PR #1260](https://github.com/devtools-html/firefox-profiler/pull/1260).)